Have a child about to leave home for college? Find out how you can keep connected to your college kid.

 Alternatively you can purchase a care-package ready to go like any of these healthy care packages from Amazon.
 If you’re not keen on sending food items, or looking for something a little different, then there’s some good ideas in this article.
 My favorite one is the personal hygiene items because toiletries are super expensive on a student budget.

 In our house, I only have my kids at home for Christmas every second year, as they spend the other with their father.
 However “my” last two Christmases, my son has been in South America, once for a holiday and once to complete his overseas medical placement.
 When you factor in boyfriends and girlfriends, then my future might look like a Christmas with my whole family only every three or four years.

 This can only be accepted, not changed, so one idea is to develop new traditions that the family commits to.
 Can you think of another special time of year where everyone can get together?
 My idea was to have Easter be a sacrosanct time where no matter what, we all came together and went on a holiday.
 Part of this meant that all boyfriends and girlfriends were welcome also.
 I selected Easter as in New Zealand we have at least four days for this holiday.
-Unfortunately, our first attempt at this was a bust as my daughter pulled out at the last minute thanks to relationship issues (see point 5!), but this is something I still really would like to institute.

 Finally, try your best to not lay on the guilt trips.
 Yes it is super hard, for as I said above, a huge part of your life has been nurturing your child.
 Now at times it feels as though you and all you hold dear are being rejected, and that can hurt.